cloudfoundry-attic/apache-brooklyn-service-broker/doc/prerequisites.md

 # Installing Prerequisites on Ubuntu 14.04

-This documents describes steps nessery for building and launching service broker on freshly installed Ubuntu 14.04.
+This documents describes steps necessary for building and launching service broker on freshly installed Ubuntu 14.04.

 ## Oracle Java 8